 - specific care planning apps (i.e. Leaving well: Improving support for young people leaving care.

 What to consider

-When deciding what is the best way to carry out an intervention the key elements to consider are:
+When deciding what is the best way to carry out an interaction or intervention (which normally comprises a series of interactions) the key elements to consider are:

 - Legislative requirements.

 - The professional and their circumstances (including the organisation).

 Once the above elements are considered using helpful prompts below, you can find some pros and cons for each mean of intervention in a later section.